qbradq/sharduo/README.md

 * Equipment
 * Generic GUMPs
 * Mining
+* Vendors

 ## Next Milestone - Mining Vertical ##
-The next milestone set for ShardUO is to implement the Mining skill vertical, including all features required to mine ore and smelt it into ingots.
+The next milestone set for ShardUO is to implement the Mining skill vertical including all features required to mine ore and smelt it into ingots.

-### Current Defects ###
+### Known Defects ###

 ### Required Features and Tasks ###
-* Mobile weight limit and stamina
+* Attribute regeneration - HP / MP / Stam

 ### Nice to Haves ###
 * Feedback GUMP